bentoml/BentoDiffusion/sdxl-turbo/README.md

 ## Prerequisites

-To run the Service locally, we recommend you use a Nvidia GPU with at least 12G VRAM.
+To run the Service locally, we recommend you use an Nvidia GPU with at least 12G VRAM.

 ## Install dependencies